 But, the more I look around, the more I can’t help but see:

 Not by a long shot.

-And that’s what we all want, isn’t?
+And that’s what we all want, isn’t it?
 To hold onto our normal?
-Or at least have control over it?
+Or to at least have some control over it?
 To be able to dream our dreams, and know they’ll just mysteriously come true if we’re really nice and go to church and pray hard enough?
 You know … like we’re taught we should?